Wyn-Enterprise/WynDashboardsEmbedSample_Angular/README.md

 # WynDashboardsEmbedSample_Angular

-This sample demonstrates the use of Wyn Dashboard Designer & Viewer connected to the Wyn portal.
+This sample demonstrates the use of Wyn Dashboard Designer & Viewer connected to the Wyn portal in an Angular app

 ## System requirements